Outer-Wilds-New-Horizons/nh-addon-template/README.md

 If you aren't comfortable using GitHub, there is a world creation page on the [Outer Wilds Mods website](https://outerwildsmods.com/custom-worlds) that automates most of the process.
 You can use that instead of directly using this template.

+The source code for the dll used is [here](https://github.com/xen-42/ow-new-horizons-mod-template).

 ## Prerequisites
 - Outer Wilds Mod Manager (get it from the [Outer Wilds Mods](https://outerwildsmods.com/) website)
 - OWML installed in the Mod Manager